 Next to the audience hall are stairs leading you to the king’s swimming pool (Kumara Pokuna).
 It has a central lotus island and two crocodile-mouth spouts remaining that were used to lead fresh water to the pools.
 We don’t think this seems to be the case anymore given the muddy green water.
 You might not wanna bathe in that.

-The Sacred Quadrangle (Dalada Maluwa)
+3. The Sacred Quadrangle (Dalada Maluwa)

 A short walk up north you find the Sacred Quadrangle, a compact group of prominent religious shrines on top of a raised platform.
 This is where one of the most famous pictures of Polonnaruwa is taken.
 The Dalada Maluwa is undoubtedly the heart of the ancient city and holds much historic worth.
-As it once was the home of the sacred tooth relic of Buddha, which nowadays resides in Kandy.
+It once was the home of the sacred tooth relic of Buddha, which nowadays resides in Kandy.

 The Sacred Quadrangle contains 10 key buildings, which are a must-visit for a better understanding of Buddhism in Sri Lankan culture.
 Marvel at the astounding architecture and beautiful carvings of lotus, lions, and king cobra.
 Next to being home to a Boddhi Tree Shrine, Thuparama Image house, and a Bodhisattva shrine, we will go into detail about the major ruins here:

-The Vatadage
+4. The Vatadage

 The main showstopper is without a doubt the Vatadage, a circular two-tiered relic house unique to Sri Lanka.
 It’s one of the most impressive buildings here with exquisite carvings and well-preserved details.
 The moonstone that adorns the northern entrance is supposedly the finest in all of Polonnaruwa.